Crown-Commercial-Service/govuk-frontend-jinja/README.md

-GOV.UK Frontend Jinja Client
+GOV.UK Frontend Jinja2 Client
 =============================

-This Python package includes classes and modules to make it easier to use the [GOV.UK Frontend] in your Jinja-powered Python web app.
+This Python package includes classes and modules to make it easier to use the [GOV.UK Frontend] in your Jinja2-powered Python web app.

 > **NOTE**: This repository is maintained by GDS developers, but **not** the
 > GOV.UK Design System team.
 If you have questions or need support raise an